yckart/jquery-custom-animations/README.md

 jquery-custom-animations
 ========================

-Some nice custom animations to use with jQuery.
+Some nice custom animations, similar to jQuery UI Effects but works standalone.

 Available effects: